 The two functions, rlog and varianceStabilizingTransformation, have an argument blind, for whether the transformation should be blind to the sample information specified by the design formula.
-When blind equals TRUE (the default), the functions will re-estimate the dispersions using only an intercept (design formula $\sim 1$ ).
+When blind equals TRUE (the default), the functions will re-estimate the dispersions using only an intercept (design formula ~ 1).
 This setting should be used in order to compare samples in a manner wholly unbiased by the information about experimental groups, for example to perform sample QA (quality assurance) as demonstrated below.

-However, blind dispersion estimation is not the appropriate choice if one expects that many or the majority of genes (rows) will have large differences in counts which are explanable by the experimental design, and one wishes to tranform the data for downstream analysis.
-In this case, using blind dispersion estimation will lead to large estimates of dispersion, as it attributes differences due to experimental design as unwanted "noise", and shrinks the tranformed values towards each other.
+However, blind dispersion estimation is not the appropriate choice if one expects that many or the majority of genes (rows) will have large differences in counts which are explainable by the experimental design, and one wishes to tranform the data for downstream analysis.
+In this case, using blind dispersion estimation will lead to large estimates of dispersion, as it attributes differences due to experimental design as unwanted "noise", and will result in overly shrinking the transformed values towards each other.
 By setting blind to FALSE, the dispersions already estimated will be used to perform transformations, or if not present, they will be estimated using the current design formula.
-Note that only the fitted dispersion estimates from mean-dispersion trend line is used in the transformation.
-So setting blind to FALSE is still mostly unbiased by the information about the samples.
+Note that only the fitted dispersion estimates from mean-dispersion trend line are used in the transformation (the global dependence of dispersion on mean for the entire experiment).
+So setting blind to FALSE is still for the most part unbiased by the information about which samples were in which experimental group.